xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.

 ## Unfinished tasks
-1. Update existing example files to showcase new trigger modes
-2. Create new examples demonstrating digital and analog trigger usage
-3. Update README.md with information about new trigger modes and usage examples
-4. Update library.properties with new keywords related to trigger modes
+1. Update library.properties with new keywords related to trigger modes
-5. Add new test cases for different trigger modes in test files
+2. Add new test cases for different trigger modes in test files
-6. Modify existing tests to accommodate the changes
+3. Modify existing tests to accommodate the changes
-7. Review and update any other relevant documentation or configuration files
+4. Review and update any other relevant documentation or configuration files
-8. Update keywords.txt with new keywords related to trigger modes
+5. Update keywords.txt with new keywords related to trigger modes
-9. Review and update .github/workflows/ci.yml if necessary
+6. Review and update .github/workflows/ci.yml if necessary
-10. Update include/README and lib/README if they contain relevant documentation
+7. Update include/README and lib/README if they contain relevant documentation
-11. Review and update .vscode/c_cpp_properties.json if necessary
+8. Review and update .vscode/c_cpp_properties.json if necessary
-12. Review and update platformio.ini if necessary
+9. Review and update platformio.ini if necessary

 ## Finished tasks
+63. Update README.md with information about new trigger modes and usage examples
+62. Create new examples demonstrating digital and analog trigger usage
+61. Update existing example files to showcase new trigger modes
 60. Implement methods for checking digital and analog triggers in ESPLowPowerSensor.cpp
 59. Update run, runPerSensorMode, and runSingleIntervalMode methods in ESPLowPowerSensor.cpp
 58. Modify addSensor method in ESPLowPowerSensor.h and ESPLowPowerSensor.cpp